ALL ABOUT US

-Here at Cottonwood Creek Doodles, our puppies are raised in our home and socialized since birth.
-We follow puppy culture protocols and believe that the perfect family dog starts with the work done by the breeder early on in life.
-We start litter box and crate training our puppies as soon as they become mobile to make outdoor potty training a breeze.
+Here at Cottonwood Creek Doodles, our puppies are raised in a home setting and socialized since birth.
+We follow Puppy Culture & BAB curriculum and believe that the perfect family dog starts with the work done by the breeder early on in life.
+We start litter box and crate training our puppies as soon as they become mobile to make outdoor potty-training a breeze.
 Once the puppies' eyes and ears open we expose them to all sorts of sights and sounds that we see and hear every day to ensure your puppy is confident in any given situation.
 We work diligently in providing each puppy we bring into this world with the fundamental basics for the best possible start in life.

 Cottonwood Creek Doodles is family run and operated.
-We are three sisters who all share the same passion and love for our dogs!
+We are two sisters who share the same passion and love for our pups!
 We each have only a few breeding dogs living with us in our homes.
-Every breeding dog is a part of our family and unlike most, we don't give away our dogs once they have produced a certain number of litters for us.
+Every breeding dog is a part of a loving family and unlike most, we don't give away our dogs once they have produced a certain number of litters for us.
 Our Guardian Home Program makes all of this possible!

 Our goal is to produce healthy, low-shedding, even tempered dogs for companionship, service, and therapy.
 We take extra steps to ensure our puppies go to loving families and are well adjusted to a home environment.

 We are dedicated to our puppies long after they have left our care.
 As breeders we will always be there for our new puppy parents to answer any and all questions they may have for a lifetime of breeder support!